w3c/web-advertising/admetrics.md

-The receiving server at some point will send a copy of the `browser` parameter via a secure REST transaction to a server managed by the browser provider, which will decrypt the cyphertext using its private key, and respond with a single boolean indicating whether the string is properly associated with an installed browser instance.
+The receiving server at some point will send a copy of the `browser` parameter via a secure REST transaction to a server managed by the browser provider, which will decrypt the cyphertext using its private key, and respond with a single boolean indicating whether or not the string is properly associated with an installed browser instance.
 If the response is `false` the event is silently discarded.
 The browser provider's server should keep a tally of the id strings to detect if the same id is being reported by a suspicious number of event instances, and mark that id as bad and always respond with `false` to metrics server requests.